-At March 31, 2016, the Authority's proportionate share of the PERS net pension liability was \$227,553.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014.
+The net pension liability reported at March 31, 2016 was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014.
 The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2015.
 The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
 For the June 30, 2015 measurement date, the Authority's proportion was 0.0010136882%, which was an increase of 0.0000025109% from its proportion measured as of June 30, 2014.